-When you’re suffering with a neuroma, you feel pain on the bottom of your foot, under your third and fourth toes.
-Neuroma pain can range from stinging and sharp to mild and dull.
-Additionally, you may experience a numbing sensation.
+When you are suffering from a neuroma, you will feel pain or numbness on the bottom of your foot and sometimes in your toes.
+A Morton’s Neuroma is a neuroma located between your 3rd and 4th metatarsals, and this is the most common spot for this pathology to occur.
 Typical complaints include the feeling of walking on a pebble or stone or the feeling that your sock is rolled up under your toes.
-You also may complain of more severe pain when you walk barefoot.
+You also may experience severe pain when you wear tight or narrow shoes or when you walk barefoot.

-Neuroma develops from many different sources, but poorly fitting shoes is the most common cause.
-Excess pressure on your toes and repetition of an activity with the ball of your foot are both common causes of neuroma.
-Genetic factors and heredity are also potential causes of neuroma.
+A number of different factors cause neuromas, but poorly fitting shoes are the most common cause.
+Excess pressure on your toes, narrow shoes like cleats or high heels, and repetition of activity with pressure demands on the ball of the foot are also causes of the neuroma.
 Other conditions linked to neuroma include:

-Other causes include a thinning of the pad that covers the ball of your foot, which adds pressure on the nerves.
-Tightly fitting shoes, such as high heels and pointy-toed shoes, can all add to the pain of neuroma by putting pressure on the ball of your feet.
-Neuroma doesn’t always just form over time; it can also occur suddenly.
+Other causes include a thinning of the fat pad that covers the ball of your foot, causing increased pressure on the nerves.
+Tightly fitting shoes, such as high heels and pointy-toed shoes, can all exacerbate the pain by squeezing the bones in your forefoot together, further irritating the ball of nerve tissue wedged between the metatarsals.

 Treatments for Neuroma

-Your podiatric doctor considers many factors like your general health, heredity, your symptoms and the severity of your neuroma to determine the course of treatment.
-There are non-surgical treatments for neuroma, as well as surgical procedures to treat it.
+Your podiatric doctor at Podiatry in Midtown considers many factors like your general health, foot type, your symptoms, and the severity of your neuroma to determine the course of treatment.
+There are non-surgical treatments for neuroma, as well as surgical procedures.
 Most conservative treatments are directed at eliminating or decreasing your pain and symptoms.
 For example: